t8210103/DoodleDetectives/README.md

-# My_Resume
+# Websocket implementation
-This repository focuses on resume creation and updating.
+This repository focuses on implementing a websocket application